suixinsuo/olympus-protocol/docs/B2B/OlympusBasicIndex.md

 ```

 #### &emsp;Description
 > Traditionally, an index fund holds a certain percentage of tokens.
-Over time the value of these tokens might change, and thus their percentage of the complete asset value in the value might decrease or increase.
+Over time the value of these tokens might change, and thus their percentage of the total asset value in the fund might decrease or increase.
 To solve this issue there is a rebalance function.
 This function will sell some tokens for which the percentage of the total value increased, and buy some tokens for which the percentage of the total value decreased.

 #### &emsp;Returns
 > Whether the function executed successfully or not.